Niclas70/Solar-Plant-Forecaster/README.md

 ## Summary

-The idea with the project is to create a tool too forecast energy production from a solar plant to know coming available energy and need of external energy inflow.
+The idea with the project is to create a tool to forecast energy production from a solar plant to know coming available energy and need of external energy inflow.
 This enables a way to control usage and storage of energy to control the buying and selling of electric energy.

 This will be a base for energy planning knowing what energy to add, store and consume.